- $750 Research/Creativity Grant Application

 - Call For Proposals: Faculty Research Involving Students

 One of the most fundamental components of Title III is student-faculty research, which will allow students to take what they have learned in the classroom and apply their knowledge to real-life experiences via applied research projects.
-The Title III Project Director will coordinate the research program and promote MHC as an engaged learning community that is identified by rich student—mentor relationships.
+The Title III Project Director will coordinate the research program and promote MHU as an engaged learning community that is identified by rich student—mentor relationships.

 Student-Faculty Research Initiatives